-Based on the strategic plan, the Risk Management Group undertakes a comprehensive review of the risks to which the College is exposed.
+Based on the strategic plan, the Audit Committee undertakes a comprehensive termly review of the risks to which the College is exposed.
 They identify systems and procedures, including specific actions to mitigate any potential impact on the College.
-These internal controls are implemented and the subsequent year's appraisal reviews their effectiveness and progress against ongoing risk mitigation actions.
-In addition to the annual review, the Risk Management Group also considers any risks which may arise as a result of a new area of work being undertaken by the College.
+These internal controls are implemented and form the basis of the Annual Review of Risk Management presented to the Board of the Corporation to report their effectiveness and progress against ongoing risk mitigation actions.
+In addition to the annual review, the Audit Committee also considers any risks by way of a 'Deep Dive' which may need reviewing as a result of a new area of work being undertaken by the College or due to a change in policy or regulation.